swarmlab-hybrid/docs/README.md

     > ./build-local.sh
     >

-4. Preview the results using your browser
+4. *Preview* the results using your browser

     >
     > http://172.17.0.2:8080 # ip may be different
     >

-5. When you are satisfied with result push them to the original git repository
+TIP: When you are satisfied with result push them to the original git repository

     >
     > push.sh [push comment]